GitHubDragonFly/GitHubDragonFly.github.io/README.md

     - `Depth` level defines how many subtrees are processed (default 4)
   - Consider adjusting LOD settings to improve performance and memory usage

-- Special notes about `USDZ Viewer`:
+- Special notes about `USD Viewer`:
-  - Currently, it only supports USDZ files with USDA (ascii model packed in)
+  - As of three.js `v0.184.0` it supports USD, USDA, USDC and USDZ
-  - USDZ files with USDC (binary model packed in) can be viewed with the following:
+  - Other resources:
     - [USDZ Online Viewer](https://www.usdz-viewer.net/)
     - [USD Viewer](https://usd-viewer.glitch.me/?file=)
-    - Both of the above can also be used as a workaround to export some models to GLB format and then:
+    - Both of the above can also export some models to GLB format
-      - use either my [GLTF Viewer](https://githubdragonfly.github.io/viewers/templates/GLTF%20Viewer.html) or [three.js editor](https://threejs.org/editor/) to export it to USDZ with USDA packed in

 - Special notes about `GLTF Legacy` viewer:
   - Using modified version of mrdoob's [model-tag](https://github.com/mrdoob/model-tag) element